How to Run the Numbers on a Home Loan Refinance: A Worked Example

 The Break-Even Calculation

-Saving ₹8.75 lakhs sounds impressive, but that number only materializes if Ramesh stays in the loan for the full 18 years.
+Saving ₹8.75 lakhs sounds impressive, but that number only fully materializes if the borrower stays in the loan for the entire 18 years.
 The more immediate and practical question is: when does the switch start paying for itself?

 The break-even formula is simple: